-Investigations for diagnosis may include a pregnancy test, for starters, followed by a complete Hemogram, Sonography, Hysteroscopy with biopsy.
-Occasionally an MRI may be prescribed to rule out or confirm adenomyosis.
+A pregnancy test may be the first step in the diagnosing process, followed by a thorough Hemogram, Sonography, and Hysteroscopy with biopsy.
+An MRI may be ordered to rule out or confirm adenomyosis in some cases.